charlixzhao/FishFlock/index.md

 [https://drive.google.com/file/d/1jnnI7lPkXXNE5jlP09CD8YzGAhu9LOJc/view?usp=sharing](https://drive.google.com/file/d/1jnnI7lPkXXNE5jlP09CD8YzGAhu9LOJc/view?usp=sharing)

 Note: the executable only supports Windows.
 Mac and Linux are not supported yet.
 Just download the .zip file and unzip it.
 Go into the Windows folder and double-click on FishFlock.exe, which should open the game.
+To reset the game to its starting state, you must close the process and re-open the .exe file.
+Close the game by presing ALT+F4.

 Representative Images
 ---------------------